A Select List of Our Authors

 Amanda Smyth

-Literary novelist and author of LIME TREE CAN'T BEAR ORANGE, a 2009
+Literary novelist and author of LIME TREE CAN'T BEAR ORANGE, an

 Oprah Summer Pick (Harmony).